AndreMaz/dnn-attention/README.md

 - Pointer Networks a.k.a.
 Ptr-Net.
 Used in [Sorting Numbers](#sorting-numbers)
 - Pointer Networks with Masking.
 Used in [Sorting Numbers](#sorting-numbers)

 I've tried, as much as possible, to avoid building custom layers in order to ease the readability of the code.
-Also, note that the code in `/model` folders contains repeated elements (e.g., `Encoder` is the same for all the models).
-Again, this is done to ease the readability and portability of the code.
-Each model is contained in a single folder, so (in theory) you can simply copy it and it should work for you and your own problem.
+Also, note that the code in `/model` folder contains repeated elements (e.g., `Encoder` is almost the same for all the models).
+I've deliberately didn't create generic layers because I think that this will ease the readability of the code and help to understand how the data flows through the layers.

 ## Date Conversion Problem
 Convert dates in different formats (e.g., `"08/30/21"`, `"080120"`, `"AUG 01, 2020"`) into ISO standard (e.g., `"2021-08-30"`, `"2020-08-01"`) format.
-For more info check the [Useful Links Section](#useful-links).
+For more info check the [useful links section](#useful-links).

 ### Problem Stats
 - Input vocabulary size: 35